kofimuad/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - null bytes are not compares.
 - return pointer to the beginning of located string and ```NULL``` if substring is not found.

+## Task 6 - Chess is mental torture
+A function that prints a chessboard.